almostengr/almostengr.github.io/docs/gardening/2020/2020-06-24-lsu-ag-gardening-course-module-5.md

 ### Germination

 * requires moisture, temperature, oxygen, light
-* look at that charts fopr the seed temperatue for the plant
+* look at that charts for the seed temperature for the plant
 * heat pads may be needed for germination for those that have higher germination temperatures

 ### Why to start your own plant